Flyers edge Devils in Game 81, keep playoff hopes alive for now

 They have kept it interesting.

-The Flyers, in must-win territory again Saturday, picked up a 1-0 win over the Devils at the Wells Fargo Center.
+The Flyers, in must-win territory again Saturday, picked up a 1-0 victory over the Devils at the Wells Fargo Center.

+"It's nowhere near a playoff atmosphere, but it's our step that we're taking to playing these type of games at the end of the year to get in," Tortorella said.
+"We're close, so I think it's a great process for us.
+I don't know what's going to happen, but we're just going to go out and play hard and see where we are at the end Tuesday night."

-Travis Konecny scored for the Flyers (38-32-11), who have won two straight after losing a season-worst eight in a row.
+Travis Konecny scored the game's only goal for the Flyers (38-32-11), who have won two straight after losing a season-worst eight in a row.

+"Guys are excited to play for one another right now," Konecny said.
+"We've got one left to try to get it done."

 The Flyers went 2-1-1 against the Devils (38-38-5) in their four-game regular-season series.